 Simple two-column template

 The simple two-column method is straightforward.
 You can draw it out or use the computer to make two columns.
-One is where you write the components of your book, and in the following column, you write a description for each section.
+One column is where you write the components of your book, and in the following column, you write a description for each section.

 This is a great method for you if you want to create something simple and easy to organize your thoughts.